By Sister Isabelle, O.C.D.

 Does God ever lead you by questions?
 He does me.
 In fact, this happened to me just the other day.
 I had a question in my mind and after bringing it trustingly to the Lord in prayer for several months, He showed me something new.
 I had been pondering over our Lady of Fatima’s words to the children, “Pray, pray very much, and make sacrifices for sinners; for many souls go to hell, because there are none to sacrifice themselves and to pray for them.”
-Her words troubled me because I did not understand what she was trying to tell us about our part in God’s plan of salvation and because of the thought that many soul go to hell.
-Yet, as I was riding in the car on the way to a funeral, I suddenly realized I was focusing on the wrong part of Mary’s message.
+Her words troubled me, yet suddenly I realized I was focusing on the wrong part of Mary’s message.

-To save them!
-These words bring relief and refreshment to my soul!
-“For God so loved the world, that He gave His only Son that whoever believes in Him might not perish but might have eternal life ” (John 3:16).
+If we do what she tells us many souls will be saved!
+“For God so loved the world, that He gave His only Son that whoever believes in Him might not perish but might have eternal life” (John 3:16).
 Just as the Father sent Jesus to us because He wanted to save us, so too, He sent our Lady of Fatima as part of His continuing plan for our Salvation.
 If we listen to her message and follow through with our part many souls will be saved.
-So let’s get going!
-What is our part anyway?

 On December 10th, 1925, our Lady and the Child Jesus appeared to Lucia.
-Mary held out her heart encircled by thorns, which the Child Jesus said were from ungrateful men who “pierce it at every moment”.
-He further stated that there is no one to make an act of reparation to remove the thorns.
-Mary then explained that her heart was pierced by the blasphemies and ingratitude of men.
-She asked Lucia to try to console her and promised to assist at the hour of death, with the graces necessary for salvation, all those who, on the first Saturday of 5 consecutive months, shall:
+Mary held out her heart encircled by thorns, which she and the Child Jesus said were from ungrateful and blasphemous men who “pierce it at every moment”.
+Jesus further stated that there is no one to make an act of reparation to remove the thorns.
+Mary asked Lucia to try to console her and promised to assist at the hour of death, with the graces necessary for salvation, all those who, on the first Saturday of 5 consecutive months, shall:

 1) Go to confession (can be 8 days before or after the 1st Saturday provided Holy Communion is received in a state of grace)